Azathothas/Stars/README.md

 - [step-security/harden-runner](https://github.com/step-security/harden-runner) – Harden-Runner is a CI/CD security agent that works like an EDR for GitHub Actions runners.
 It monitors network egress, file integrity, and process activity on those runners, detecting threats in real-time.
 - [stepci/stepci](https://github.com/stepci/stepci) – Automated API Testing and Quality Assurance
 - [streamdal/streamdal](https://github.com/streamdal/streamdal) – Code-Native Data Privacy
+- [supermemoryai/cloudflare-saas-stack](https://github.com/supermemoryai/cloudflare-saas-stack) – Quickly make and deploy full-stack apps with database, auth, styling, storage etc. figured out for you.
+Add all primitives you want.
 - [tarampampam/random-user-agent](https://github.com/tarampampam/random-user-agent) – 😎 Browser extension that automatically replaces the User-Agent with a randomized one
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) – There can be more than Notion and Miro.
 AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [trpc/trpc](https://github.com/trpc/trpc) – 🧙‍♀️  Move Fast and Break Nothing.
 End-to-end typesafe APIs made easy.